jacstn/golang-interfaces/README.md

-## playground with different aspects of go
+## Playground with different aspects of Go Lang
 - interfaces